DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!combat]- **Balancing the Ruins of Berez**
  > Due to the wave mechanic, this combat encounter is a series of a consecutive **mild** combat encounter followed by a **bruising** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), the first of which will consume approximately 4% of their total maximum hit points and the second of which will consume approximately 29% of their total maximum hit points (for a total of 33% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows:
  >
  > * Three Players.
-Reduce the number of bogwitches in the first wave to 1.
+Reduce the number of bogwitches in the first wave to one.
 Reduce the number of scarecrows in the second wave to five.
  > * Four Players.
-Reduce the number of hexwitches in the first wave to three.
+Reduce the number of hexwitches in the first wave to one.
 Reduce the number of scarecrows in the second wave to six.
  > * Six Players.
 Add one stormwitch to the first wave.
 Increase the number of scarecrows in the second wave to eight."